Nelson and Nolte Awards

 Because of her vast knowledge of Wisconsin geology and her commitment to sharing that knowledge with others, the Weis Earth Science Museum decided to honor her one more time by naming this award for her.

-Nominations for the Nelson Award may be sent to the Director, Weis Earth Science Museum, UWO Fox Citites Campus, 1478 Midway Road, Menasha, WI 54952, or via e-mail at FredericksoJ@uwosh.edu.
-Nominations are due December 31, and the award is announced at our annual “Fox Rocks” show held in mid-March.
+If you would like to nominate someone who meets the criteria for this award, please click on the link below.
+Nominations are due December 31, and the award is announced at our annual “Kluessendorf Memorial” show held in mid-March.
 The Weis Earth Science Museum is the official mineralogical museum of Wisconsin.

 Donna Nolte Inspiration

-The Donna Nolte Inspiration Award is presented to individuals who have been inspirational or innovative in encouraging others, especially young people, to appreciate Earth’s mineral and fossil treasures and to enjoy geological hobbies.
+The Weis Earth Science Museum established the Donna Nolte Inspiration Award to honor those who have been inspirational or innovative in encouraging others, especially young people, to appreciate Earth’s mineral and fossil treasures and to enjoy geological hobbies.

 The award is named for the late Donna Nolte (Omro, WI), in honor of her long-time service to the hobby of geology, as well as for the inspiration and innovation she has shown in encouraging people to understand and enjoy Earth’s treasures.